utkarshneo/tech-doc/docs/sentry.md

 - Release List (optional)

-**Business Value:** The notion of surfacing relevant metadata in the single pane of glass is exemplied here.

-We can see some useful insights without searching for the repository in GitHub.
+**Business Value:** The Idea of using the Sentry Plugin is to support the usage of backstage to monitor the errors and warnings from sentry as a Service

 ## Plugin Deep-Dive

 ### Developer Docs